Ellerbach/serialapp/README.md

 # Using embedded GPIO UART serial port with .NET Core 2.0 on a Raspberry PI 3 running Linux

-**Important note** : the date of this article is early June 2017.
-Many technologies described here are in beta, preview or still not fully available.
+**Important note** : the date of this article is early June 2017 with an update in Septembre 2017 after the release of .NET Core 2.0.
+Some technologies described here are in beta, preview or still not fully available.
 If you read this article later, you may have to do things a bit differently.

 I have an arduino connected to a Rapsberry PI 3 running Linux thru the embedded UART.
 It's the one you access thru the GPIO on physical pins 8 and 10 and logical GPIO14 and GPIO15.
 I used to access this Arduino for analogic data.
 I rencently wanted to test .NET Copre 2.0 and see how it can work on a RPI running a Linux ARM architecture.
 Support for Linux ARM with .NET Core 2.0 is still in preview and quite new.